 The nasal bones are lacking a distinct lachrymal process and a small persistent lachrymal fissure is present.
 In the West European races and in the Anatolian Chamois there is a small lachrymal process to the nasals, and the lachrymal fissure obliterates early.
 [5 – quoting Lydekker (1913)]

-colouration / pelage
+Colouration / pelage

 The Asia Minor Chamois (asiatica and caucasica are seen as one species here) is similar in body coloration to Alpine Chamois.
 [10]